sckv/nodejs-reactive-moviebase/README.md

 #### Server

-Contains server launching fabric for different microservices what are going to be executed.
+- `launch` contains server launching fabric for different microservices what are going to be executed.
 - `services` contain external / independent services
 - `handlers` contain all controllers to which the routes will claim for
 - `routes` archives with routing for express